 Neighbour Benefit Sharing Program

-The graphic below illustrates the proposed payment structure.
-For more information, including eligibility, terms and payment details, please download the proposed program flyer or contact the Wind Prospect team.
+The graphic below illustrates an example of a potential payment structure for a landholder within 6km of a proposed turbine.
+For more information, including eligibility, terms and payment details, please download the program flyer or contact the Wind Prospect team.